Skip to main content

 Spring 2023 Midwestern Journal of Theology

-We’re excited to bring you the Fall 2023 issue of the Midwestern Journal of Theology.
-It is a joy and privilege to note that the articles in this issue have all been contributed or co-written by teachers at Midwestern.
-From substantive interactions with C.S.
-Lewis and Carl F. H. Henry to biblical interpretation of texts such as Zephaniah 1 and Mark 6, the issue of the Midwestern Journal of Theology seeks to provide a point of interest for any individual in the Midwestern Seminary community.
+We’re excited to bring you the Spring 2024 issue of the Midwestern Journal of Theology.
+It is a joy and privilege to note that the articles in this issue have been contributed or co-written by professors and students at Midwestern Seminary.
+From church governance to cultural engagement, this edition addresses several relevant questions for the Church today.

 Download the Current Issue